-T/P/M Y/N Criteria Basis and Supporting Documentation validation of safety functions. Т 17.
-Component integration issues and requirements identified. Р 18.
-Detailed design drawings have been completed to support specification of engineering-scale testing system. Т 19.
-Requirements definition with performance thresholds and objectives established for final plant design. Р 20.
-Preliminary technology feasibility engineering report completed; to include compliance with DOE-STD- 1189-2008. Т 21.
-Integration of modules/functions demonstrated in a laboratory/bench- scale environment. Т 22.
-Formal control of all components to be used in final prototypical test system. Р 23.
-Configuration management plan in place. Т 24.
-The range of all relevant physical and chemical properties has been determined (to the extent possible). Т 25.
-Simulants have been developed that cover the full range of waste properties. Т 26.
-Testing has verified that the properties/performance of the simulants match the properties/performance of the actual wastes. Т 27.
-Laboratory-scale tests on the full range of simulants using a prototypical system have been completed. Т 28.
-Laboratory-scale tests on a limited range of real wastes using a prototypical system have been completed. Т 29.
-Test results for simulants and real waste are consistent. Т 30.
-Laboratory to engineering scale scale- up issues are understood and resolved; to include testing and validation of safety functions.
+T/P/M Y/N Criteria Basis and Supporting Documentation

+environment; to include testing and

+T validation of safety functions.

+Т 17.
+Component integration issues and requirements identified

+Р 18.
+Detailed design drawings have been

+Г completed to support specification of

+engineering-scale testing system

+Т 19.
+Requirements definition with

+1 performance thresholds and objectives

+established for final plant design

+Р 20.
+Preliminary technology feasibility

+- engineering report completed; to

+include compliance with DOE STD

+1189-2008, Integration of Safety into

+the Design Process.

+Т 21.
+Integration of modules/functions

+demonstrated in a laboratory/bench-

+scale environment

+Т 22.
+Formal control of all components to

+be used in final prototypical test

+system

+Р 23.
+Configuration management plan in

+place

+Т 24.
+The range of all relevant physical and

+chemical properties has been

+determined (to the extent possible)

+Т 25.
+Simulants have been developed that

+cover the full range of waste

+properties

+Т 26.
+Testing has verified that the

+properties/performance of the

+simulants match the

+properties/performance of the actual

+T wastes

+Т 27.
+Laboratory-scale tests on the full

+range of simulants using a prototypical

+Т system have been completed

+1 28.
+Laboratory-scale tests on a limited range of real wastes using a

+prototypical system have been

+completed

+Т 29.
+Test results for simulants and real

+1 waste are consistent

+Т 30.
+Laboratory to engineering scale scale-

+Ĩ up issues are understood and resolved;

+to include testing and validation of

+safety functions.